BECC Grand Challenges

 - Effective and biologically meaningful biodiversity conservation strategies across scales under global change

-Under this umbrella, BECC is organized in Research Themes.
+Under the umbrella of our Grand Challenges, BECC is organized in Research Themes.
 Each theme focus on an overarching issue of scientific importance, in need of scientific coordination, with high relevance to decision making and with potentially high impact on international research.

 The Themes function as platforms for intellectual exchange and mutual learning, where researchers meet and develop ideas for new collaborations, research projects, networking, outreach and dissemination activities.
 To utilize the full potential of the wide range of experience and expertise represented within BECC, Themes cut across disciplines, departments as well as Lund and Gothenburg universities.